rails-sqlserver/tiny_tds/README.md

 ### Everybody else

-`tiny_tds` will find FreeTDS based on your compiler paths.
+`tiny_tds` will find FreeTDS and other libraries based on your compiler paths.
 Below you can see an example on how to install FreeTDS on a Debian system.

 ```shell
 $ apt-get install wget